Understanding Your Water Bill

 Common Causes of Higher Than Usual Bills

 Over the course of your service period, your water usage may be higher than usual or expected, which may lead to a higher bill.
-We understand the burden this places on a household budget and our customers are sensitive to changes in their monthly bill.
+We understand the burden this places on a household budget and our customers are sensitive to changes in their monthly bills.

 To help you understand your bill amount, please check the following: